Battleship: Ironclads

-As amply demonstrated at the Battle of Sinope, and again during the Anglo-French blockade of Sevastopol from 1854 to 1855, wooden ships had become vulnerable to shell-firing guns.
-This prompted the French emperor Napoleon III to order the first ironclad warships: the s.
+As amply demonstrated at the Battle of Sinop, and again during the Anglo-French blockade of Sevastopol from 1854 to 1855, wooden ships had become vulnerable to shell-firing guns.
+This prompted the French emperor Napoleon III to order the first ironclad warships: the ironclad floating batteries.
 Three of these ships led the Anglo-French attack on the Russian fortress on the Kinburn Peninsula in the Battle of Kinburn in 1855, where they bore the brunt of Russian artillery fire, but were not seriously damaged.
 The success of these ships prompted the French and British to order several similar vessels.